 Why not join them.

 Related Post: “7 Things Kids Do to Change the World”

-APPLICATION: Watch for their stand next year.
+APPLICATION: Drop by their stand.
 Make a donation and tell the kids they’re awesome!
 Please leave a comment below.

 Pointes of View exists in order to help people grow their faith in Jesus, build healthy relationships and effectively live out their purpose.

 - Subscribe.
 You’ll get helpful content in your email box on Mondays and Thursdays, as well as upcoming events at North Pointe Community Church, Edmonton, Alberta.

 - Follow on Twitter.
 Daily tweets with info I think you’ll be interested in.

 - Friend on Facebook.
 If you “Friend” my page, let me know you found me here.

 - Connect on Linkedin.
 I like this because it reminds me what people think I’m good at.